petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 1. If you expect that the customizations need more time, increase the value of [`buildTimeoutInMinutes`](image-builder-json.md).
 The default is 4 hours.

-1. If you have resource-intensive actions, such as downloading gigabytes of files, consider the underlying build VM size.
+1. If you have resource-intensive actions, such as downloading gigabytes of files, consider the size of the underlying build VM.

    The service uses a Standard_D1_v2 VM.
-The VM has 1 vCPU and 3.5 GB of memory.
+The VM has one vCPU and 3.5 GB of memory.
 If you're downloading 50 GB, you'll likely exhaust the VM resources and cause communication failures between VM Image Builder and the build VM.
 Retry the build with a larger-memory VM by setting [`VM_size`](image-builder-json.md#vmprofile).

-### File download takes a long time
+### File download time is long

 #### Error